galaxyproject/training-material/topics/ecology/tutorials/obisindicators/tutorial.md

 >    -*"File to cut"*: `obis data`
 >    - *"Cut by"*: `fields`
 >        - *"List of Fields"*: `c['1', '3', '4', '9', '95']`
-> You should have the 5 folowing columns : basisOfRecord, decimalLatitude, decimalLongitude, species and individualCount {: .hands_on}
+> You should have the 5 folowing columns: basisOfRecord, decimalLatitude, decimalLongitude, species and individualCount {: .hands_on}
 </div>